Asian Journal of Occupational Therapy

 2. Permissions: Any necessary permissions to reproduce third-party material are included.

-4. Content quality: Peer review is conducted to evaluate and ensure the quality and suitability of manuscript for publication.
-Authors should respond and address comments from reviewers.
+4. Content quality: The manuscript demonstrates originality, timeliness, rigor and readability.
+Peer review is conducted to evaluate and ensure the quality and suitability of the manuscript for publication.
+Authors should adequately address all comments from the editors and reviewers.

-Resubmitted manuscripts may be sent back to the original reviewer or to new reviewers if deemed necessary by the editor.
-After a final assessment of the revised manuscript and any further reviews or advice, the editor makes a recommendation of acceptance or rejection to the Editor-in-Chief who makes the final decision.
+Authors should address the feedback from reviewers in a ‘response to reviewers’ (provide a separate file).
+The response must specify how the authors have addressed each comment.
+In the revised manuscript itself, the authors should highlight each change.
+Resubmitted manuscripts may be sent back to the original reviewer or to new reviewers if deemed necessary by the Editor.
+After a final assessment of the revised manuscript and any further reviews or advice, the Editor makes a recommendation of acceptance or rejection to the Editor-in-Chief, who makes the final decision.

 All accepted manuscripts are subject to copyediting.
 Authors will receive the edited manuscript for review and final approval before online publication.
 The authors assume final responsibility for the content of articles, including changes made in copyediting.